ingsw2022-AM37/ingsw2022-AM37/README.md

    --port port is an optional field

-2) You have two option for launching the game: you can repeat the same procedure and write java -jar nameJar.jar --graphics cli --address address --port port or you can double click on the file.
+2) You have two option for launching the game: you can repeat the same procedure and write java -jar nameJar.jar --graphics cli --address address --port port or you can double click on the file for playing with graphics.
    --address address and --port port are otpional fields.
 Group components: